 2. Get your vetting ducks in a row.

 This one is twofold.
-Firstly, back to those vetting requirements: Your current dogs and cats will likely need to be altered and current on certain vaccines.
+First, your current dogs and cats will likely need to be altered and current on certain vaccines.
 Some groups may require additional preventative care.

 Without that information, I would have denied her application, but because she was candid, I could find a compromise.